meta name="keywords" content="xterm, xterm emulation, xterm emulator, xterm terminal, x11, Windows">

 Overview: Servers are central computers that can be located anywhere in the world.
 To use or maintain them, they need to be accessed through so-called dumb terminals or thin clients or PCs running a terminal emulation, e.g. VT220 or xterm.

 The xterm terminal emulation originates in the Unix X-Windows graphical session manager on computers running the Linux operating system.
-But xterm terminal emulation software is also available on Windows or macOS, so you can actually access a server from a regular computer running Windows or macOS.
+But xterm terminal emulation software is also available on PC platforms, so you can actually access a server from a regular computer running Windows or macOS.

 The term xterm actually has to meanings.
 It both describes the actual program named xterm (the original terminal emulator from the X-Windows package), but also a technical standard that describes control codes that let a server control the display of text on a terminal.